dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 by using a temporal condition along with a spatial condition.
 In this example, we query the storms which occurred in 2005 and after in Florida.
 The temporal condition is expressed as `time_start > 2005-01-01`.
-The spatial condition uses the `INTERSECTS` predicate to test whether the line geometry of a hurricane track intersects a polygon representing the (simplified) coastline of Florida.
+The spatial condition uses the `INTERSECTS` predicate to test whether the line geometry of a storm track intersects a polygon representing the (simplified) coastline of Florida.
 The polygon is provided as a geometry literal using WKT.
 (For more information about spatial filtering with CQL in `pg_featureserv` see this [blog post](https://www.crunchydata.com/blog/spatial-filters-in-pg_featureserv-with-cql).)

 ```